ververica/flink-ecosystem/api-proposal.md

     resultCount: <number> // total number of search query results }
   ```
-  The `:queryString` supports a special syntax for selecting packages based on a tag: `tag:<string>`.
+  * The `:queryString` supports a special syntax for selecting packages based on a tag: `tag:<string>`.
 No (or an empty query string) returns all packages.
-  The `:order` parameter supports: `upvotes`, `comments`, `added`, `updated`.
+  * The `:order` parameter supports: `upvotes`, `comments`, `added`, `updated`.
-  The `:dir` parameter supports: `asc`, `desc`.
+  * The `:dir` parameter supports: `asc`, `desc`.
-  The call returns at most 30 packages per call.
+  * The call returns at most 30 packages per call.
 Additional packages need to be retrieved by going through the `page`s. `page`s are 1-indexed (1 is the 1st page, 2 is the 2nd page and so on)

 - **Create a new package**
   POST `/api/v1/packages`
   ```
   data: <package>
   ```
   Access to this endpoint is restricted to authenticated users.

+  The authenticated user will be put into the `owner` field.

 - **Upvote a package**

   POST `/api/v1/packages/:package/upvote`

   Note: The system must keep an internal list of users who have up- or down-voted a package, to avoid duplicate voting.

   Access to this endpoint is restricted to authenticated users.

 - **Downvote a package**

   POST `/api/v1/packages/:package/downvote`

   Access to this endpoint is restricted to authenticated users.